sebastianspicker/chronikwerk/README.md

 A working tree for zammad-ticket-archiver with an evolving implementation history.

 ## Overview
-zammad-ticket-archiver documents maintained build commands, known limits, and remaining work.
+zammad-ticket-archiver records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: maintenance.
-The useful early notes have been carried forward.
+Maintenance guidance now reflects the stable shape.

 ## Development
-- Aligned local and CI checks for tags.
+- Aligned local and CI checks for payload.

-- Earlier scratch detail is now represented in maintained sections.
+- The document now favors checked behavior over exploratory notes.

 ## Usage
 - Made the docker assumptions easier to check later.